oxks/prmeet/README.md

 [Go](https://go.dev/doc/install), [Air](https://github.com/cosmtrek/air), [TailwindCSS](https://tailwindcss.com/docs/installation/using-postcss)

-Edit internal/utils/my_utils/config.go with your data.
+Edit env file with your data and rename it to .env

 ## How to run: